That’s what a friend (who proofs some of our work here) has told us.

 Over a year ago when we decided to experiment with this combination in my kitchen, we searched the web.
 Nothing.
 We found nothing.

 Today, you’ll find quite a few.

 And then there’s our use of stevia and erythritol?
-We told our readers that the erythritol by itself can cause diarrhea and stevia seems to have an aftertaste, but together they taste like sugar without the intestinal distress.
-We found this out by experimenting in my kitchen, and then we passed it on to our readers in the form of recipes.
+We told our readers that the erythritol by itself has a tinny aftertaste, and can cause diarrhea, and stevia definitely has an aftertaste that has chased off a lot of people, but together they counter each others’ aftertaste and taste like sugar without the intestinal distress.
+We found this out (nearly ten years ago) by experimenting in my kitchen, and then we passed it on to our readers in the form of recipes.

 Today there are companies making sweeteners who use that exact same combination of stevia and erythritol.

 Like I’ve always said, people have a right to make a living.
 But doing so at the expense of integrity?
 Nope.
 Can’t do it.
 We’ve got bills to pay.
 We’re hunting everywhere for fundraisers.
 We’re broke most of the time (or worse), but we’re not going to shed one nanogram of integrity to raise a penny, because then we will have just blended into the crowd, and like that crowd, we will have sold out.